BenGaumond/is-explicit/README.md

 - You don't want to have to differentiate between ```typeof``` and ```instanceof```
 - You keep a cool head and bring justice to chaos.

+# 2.0

+Breaking changes from the 1.x release, but the resulting changes make ```is-explicit``` faster and more composable.

 # Usage

 ``npm install is-explicit``